 You have a choice of the following kinds of JRE installers that you can download:

 Click the JRE Download link for the installer you want to use.
 A dialog box opens.
 Depending on your browser, click Save or Save File to save the JRE installer without installing it.
 Verify that you have downloaded the entire file by comparing the size of the file you downloaded with the expected size shown on the download page.
 Alternatively, (depending on your browser) click Run or Open to run the JRE installer from your browser.

 Note: You must have administrative permissions in order to install the JRE.

 If you saved the JRE installer to your computer, run the installer by double-clicking it.
 Follow the instructions the installer provides.
+The installer notifies you if Java content is disabled in web browsers, and provides instructions for enabling it.
+If you previously chose to hide some of the security prompts for applets and Java Web Start applications, the installer provides an option for restoring the prompts.
 When you are finished with the installation, you can delete the downloaded file to recover disk space.